Google News Lab: Local news

 The News Lab has trained more than 9,000 local reporters in the U.S. through a partnership with the Society for Professional Journalists.
 Training programs for local newsrooms also exist in Europe, the Asia Pacific, Latin America, the Middle East, and Africa.

 Criticism

-Some industry commentators have labelled Google News Lab as an attempt to build goodwill among journalists, in contrast with rival tech giants such as Facebook.

 The Google News Lab and Google's Digital News Initiative have been criticized as buy-offs of the newsrooms after its advertising monopoly led to countless layoffs in newsrooms.